Wagonway: Wooden rails

 Around 1568, German miners working in the Mines Royal near Keswick used such a system.
-Archaeological work at the Mines Royal site at Caldbeck in the English Lake District confirmed the use of "hunds".
+Archaeological work at the Mines Royal site at Caldbeck in the English Lake District confirmed the use of "Hunde".

 In 1604, Huntingdon Beaumont completed the Wollaton Wagonway, built to transport coal from the mines at Strelley to Wollaton Lane End, just west of Nottingham, England.
 Wagonways have been discovered between Broseley and Jackfield in Shropshire from 1605, used by James Clifford to transport coal from his mines in Broseley to the Severn River.
 It has been suggested that these are somewhat older than that at Wollaton.

 In 1610, Beaumont introduced wooden waggonways as a form of coal transport in South East Northumberland, waggons with one horse were used to carry coals from the local pits to the port on the River Blyth.
 From 1692 to 1709, the Plessey Waggonway was constructed from Plessey to Blyth, following the route of Plessey Road, where it derives its name.
 It was constructed of a double-line of beech rails on oak sleepers.
 The waggons had wooden wheels with nails driven into them to reduce wear on the wheels.

 The Middleton Railway in Leeds, which was built in 1758 as a wagonway, later became the world's first operational railway (other than funiculars), albeit in an upgraded form.
 In 1764, the first railway in America was built in Lewiston, New York as a wagonway.

-At Bersham Ironworks records exist from 1757-1759 of contracts to lay a railroad from coal and iron pits to the works, and in 1991 40 m of track were excavated at the works including a set of points.
+At Bersham Ironworks records exist from 1757 to 1759 of contracts to lay a railroad from coal and iron pits to the works, and in 1991 40 m of track were excavated at the works including a set of points.
 The track was made with oak sleepers and ash rails, and was gauge.

-Wagonways improved coal transport by allowing one horse to deliver between 10 and 13 LT of coal per run— an approximate fourfold increase.
+Wagonways improved coal transport by allowing one horse to deliver between 10 and 13 LT of coal per run—an approximate fourfold increase.
 Wagonways were usually designed to carry the fully loaded wagons downhill to a canal or boat dock and then return the empty wagons back to the mine.